PurdueAF/purdue-af/docs/source/doc-interface.rst

 The Analysis Facility interface features the following functionality:

 * Jupyter Notebooks with Python3 and ROOT C++ kernels.
-We provide :doc:`pre-installed kernels <doc-kernels>` ready for use in analyses.
+We provide :doc:`pre-installed kernels <doc-software>` ready for use in analyses.
 * Interactive file browser

   * The file browser is based at user's dedicated home directory (``/home/<username>/``) with persistent 25GB storage.